-A fashion blogger and influencer known as ‘Mr Bags’ sold $174 000 worth of designer bags and accessories via his social media account.
-This proved that a huge and impressionable following can be tapped into via influencers such as this, it also cemented social e-commerce as the future for Chinese digital.
+A fashion blogger and influencer known as ‘Mr. Bags’ sold $174 000 worth of designer bags and accessories via his social media account.
+This proved that a huge and impressionable following could be tapped into via influencers such as this, it also cemented social e-commerce as the future for Chinese digital.

-Using WeChat the blogger (who’s real name is Tao Liang) partnered with Givenchy for 80 limited edition pink bags each costing over $2000.
-Consumers payed through WeChat’s e-wallet for instant purchase via their built in payment function.
+Using WeChat the blogger (whose real name is Tao Liang) partnered with Givenchy for 80 limited edition pink bags each costing over $2000.
+Consumers paid through WeChat’s e-wallet for instant purchases via their built-in payment function.

-The Givenchy bags were costly but with the $7270 limit for WeChat payment in a single day.
-This huge phenomenon has led to many other fashion firms keen to tap into Chinese influential figures with long term partnerships most effective.
+The Givenchy bags were costly but with a $7270 limit for WeChat payment in a single day.
+This huge phenomenon has led many other fashion firms keen to tap into Chinese influential figures with long-term partnerships most effective.
 Recruiting an influencer is costly but evidently can be very lucrative.

 WeChat’s Micro Stores

 WeChat micro stores provide insightful consumer insights based on profile information and allow businesses to collate information on buyers and distributors via their WeChat store management services.
-It is an intelligently designed system that will prove to be game changing player in 2017.
+It is an intelligently designed system that will prove to be a game-changing player in 2017.

 Capital Investment into a Chinese Comedian

-Drama student Papi Jiang is considered to be the first high profile social influencer that has received funding from tech investors, she secured $1.9 million in 2016.
-Zhen Fund, Lighthouse Capital and Xingtu Capital are all rumoured to be increasing investment into this Chinese equivalent of a YouTube super star.
+Drama student Papi Jiang is considered to be the first high-profile social influencer that has received funding from tech investors, she secured $1.9 million in 2016.
+Zhen Fund, Lighthouse Capital, and Xingtu Capital are all rumored to be increasing investment into this Chinese equivalent of a YouTube superstar.
 She currently boasts 2.9 million subscribers.

-It’s certainly very Chinese humour with her high-pitched voice, impressions and fast cuts.
+It’s certainly very Chinese humor with her high-pitched voice, impressions, and fast cuts.
 Her audience is millennials with discussions on embarrassing older family members when they return home over the new year period.
-With her huge audience she signed a lucrative deal with a cosmetics firm for $3.3 million.
+With her huge audience, she signed a lucrative deal with a cosmetics firm for $3.3 million.

-This trend of personality, comedy and branding is set to grow with the rising popularity of live streaming.
-Papi Jiang has inspired a whole wave of other personalities to grow their profile and monetize their audience base.
+This trend of personality, comedy, and branding is set to grow with the rising popularity of live streaming.
+Papi Jiang has inspired many other personalities to raise their profile and monetize their audience base.
 These influencers offer a powerful infrastructure for international brands to grow in China.

 Live Streaming Explodes

-It can be viewed as an info-mercial, much like a modern day shopping channel with figures such as the popular ‘Una’ demonstrating how to use a face injection mask by brand ‘pure’.
+It can be viewed as an infomercial, much like a modern-day shopping channel with figures such as the popular ‘Una’ demonstrating how to use a face injection mask by the brand ‘pure’.
 She gave out her WeChat account so she could take orders and payments.

 Alibaba joins the fight for social influencer sales

-E-commerce heavy weights Alibaba have launched streaming platforms on their popular site ‘Taobao’ in an effort to divert influencers away from WeChat and other such competitors.
+E-commerce heavyweights Alibaba has launched streaming platforms on their popular site ‘Taobao’ in an effort to divert influencers away from WeChat and other such competitors.
 They have offered financial incentives and adopted an aggressive pricing strategy.

 The company anticipates that live streamers on its shopping app will pocket US$300 million in commissions on products they sell in the first three years of the launch.
-With Taobao claiming they see 320 000 items added to shopping cards for every one million live views.
+Taobao claims they see 320 000 items added to shopping cards for every one million live views.

 “The younger generation in China spends lots of time on their mobile phones and on social media,” says Chen Lei, a manager at Mobile Taobao.
 “Cyber celebrities are strong personalities and thought leaders who show others products that fit their attitudes.
 They fit right in with the mobile and social trend.”

-Influencers on social media are leading the sales charge but the market place is also diversifying, new apps are developing to meet the demand for social commerce.
-Users don’t just engage with influencers but also one another on platforms such as ‘Little Red Book’, which acts as a messenger, has a news feed and links this to stores.
-Users will often share images of their purchases to the community spiking sales in popular items.
+Influencers on social media are leading the sales charge but the marketplace is also diversifying, new apps are developing to meet the demand for social commerce.
+Users don’t just engage with influencers but also one another on platforms such as ‘Little Red Book’, which acts as a messenger, has a news feed, and links to stores.
+Users will often share images of their purchases to the community spiking sales of popular items.